 Category: Park

 Tucked away under the highest bridge in Jacksonville is a small river front park: Dames Point Park.
 This park offers a view across the river to Quarantine Island and the river traffic coming and going from Blount Island.
-Most notable, however, is the memorial for the 33 crew members of the El Faro who passed […]
+Most notable, however, is the memorial for the El Faro.
+The MV El Faro, a cargo ship, […]

 Tillie K. Fowler Regional Park